Flexible Vertical Federated Learning with Heterogeneous Parties: Experiments

 \textbf{MOSEI:} CMU-MOSEI is a multimodal dataset for sentiment analysis.
 The dataset consists of $23$,$453$ sentences from YouTube videos giving opinions on various topics.
 The dataset includes video, audio, and text data, and each sentence is labeled with sentiment values, scoring the positivity or negativity of the sentence.
 For our experimental setup, we consider a case with three parties, where each party stores one type of data.
 The parties with video and audio train local LSTMs, and the party with text trains a BERT model.
 The server model consists of a three-layer fully-connected neural network.
-The parties train using a batch size of $50$.
-Each party trains using SGD and L2 regularization with $\lambda=10^{-4}$.
-The video and audio parties use a learning rate of $0.001$, and the text party uses a learning rate of $5 \times 10^{-5}$.
+We use an L1 loss function with L2 regularization.
+The parties train using SGD with a batch size of $50$.
+For the video and audio parties the learning rate was selected from $\{0.01, 0.005, 0.001, 0.0005\}$.
+For the text party the learning rate was selected from $\{\num{0.00005}, \num{0.00001}, \num{0.000005}\}$ The regularization coefficient was selected from $\{0,10^{-3},10^{-4},10^{-5}\}$.

 \textbf{ImageNet100:} The ImageNet dataset consists of images from several classes of objects.
 In our experiments, we randomly choose $100$ classes from the ImageNet dataset (ImageNet100), consisting of ${\sim}130$,$000$ images.
 We consider a case with $4$ parties, each storing a quadrant of each image.
 Each party trains ResNet50 locally and the server trains a single fully connected layer.
+We use a cross-entropy loss function with L2 regularization.
 The parties train using a batch size of $256$.
-Each party trains using SGD with local momentum with $\rho=0.9$ and apply L2 regularization with $\lambda=10^{-4}$.
-Each party uses a learning rate that starts at $0.03$, and decays by a factor of $10$ every ${\sim}75$,$000$ local iterations.
+Each party trains using SGD with local momentum with $\rho=0.9$.
+The initial learning rate for each party was selected from $\{0.3, 0.08, 0.03, 0.008, 0.003\}$ and the regularization coefficient was selected from $\{0,10^{-3},10^{-4},10^{-5}\}$.
+The learning rate decays by a factor of $10$ every ${\sim}75$,$000$ local iterations.

 \textbf{ModelNet40:} The ModelNet40 dataset are images of CAD models with $40$ classes of objects, each with $12$ different camera views.
 In our experiments, we consider a setup with $12$ parties, each with a single view of each CAD model.
 Each party trains ResNet50 locally and the server trains a single fully connected layer.
+We use a cross-entropy loss function for training.
 The parties train using a batch size of $64$.
-Each party trains using SGD with local momentum with $\rho=0.9$ and uses a learning rate of $0.0001$.
+Each party trains using SGD with local momentum with $\rho=0.9$.
+The learning rate for each party was selected from $\{1\times10^{-3}, 5\times10^{-4}, 1\times10^{-4}, 5\times10^{-5}\}$.